tjoyner/ofvioletsandlicorice/chapter19.md

 "I ate, curiously, hot things.
 I drank a little.
 I'm fine, Daddy."

 Daniel looked at her.
 She was a child.
-To him she seemed to still be a child.
+To him, she seemed to still be a child.
 He had to correct himself.
 He asked her: "Do you still want to stay here, for a few days?"
 <!-- Page 135 -->

 "Otherwise?"
 Nicole asked.

 "We could go see your grandparents' house in Villefranche.
 Take a ride in Provence."

-For a moment Nicole had hoped her father would say 'Go with Maria,' but then laughed at the improbability of that desire and answered: "Have you finished, here?
+For a moment, Nicole had hoped her father would say 'Go with Maria,' but then laughed at the improbability of that desire and answered: "Have you finished, here?
 It's nice here."

 Daniel looked at the cards and began dealing them on the table. "[Will they tell me that, or do I have to say it myself](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#melodovranno)?"

 Nicole laughed.
-She said "[You know it, Daddy.
+She said, "[You know it, Daddy.
 But you have to hear it from them also](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#tulosai)."

 Daniel looked at her again, it was the second time, in a few minutes, that she called him Daddy.
 It was the second time she'd called him Daddy since he picked her up at Nice.

 He began to play the cards.
 Out came the King of Hearts.
 He would have preferred the King of Diamonds.
-He said "I have to settle an affair."
+He said, "I have to settle an affair."

 "Just one?"
 Nicole asked mischievously.